Chess & Programming Instructor

 University of Rochester

-Jacob also taught as an Environmental Education Intern at the Audubon Naturalist Society in Chevy Chase, MD.
-For 10 weeks during the summer of 2019, Jacob led and co-taught classes about the environment, sustainability and outdoor cooking to students K-12.
+Previously, Jacob taught as an Environmental Education Intern at the Audubon Naturalist Society in Chevy Chase, MD.
+For 10 weeks during the summer of 2019, Jacob led and co-taught classes about the environment, sustainability and outdoor cooking to K-12 students.
 During highschool, Jacob also worked as a Teaching Apprentice at the KID Museum in Bethesda, MD, leading STEM projects and activities for elementary and middle school aged kids.

 In his free time, Jacob enjoys practicing Capoeira, juggling, playing volleyball, kite-flying, and long-boarding.